 The rear power windows of the Expedition SSV can be disabled by disconnecting the rear window motor connectors (C701 [LH] and C801 [RH]).
-This connector is located inside the door, behind the door trim panel.
+These connectors are located inside the door, behind the door trim panel and must be secured to prevent interference with the window mechanisms.
 While they are disabled, the master window control switch will not control the rear windows.
 Refer to Expedition Wiring Diagrams Manual for additional power window wiring information.